Susie from Skylarks

 You may bring your own snacks, but please do not share them and please do not bring anything containing nuts or sesame.
 Please do not leave water bottles where they might be used by others.
 Please supervise your children when eating to make sure they don’t leave food lying around and please clean up any spillages or leftovers.

-We can make you a cup of tea or coffee which one member of staff or volunteer will be responsible for handling.
+A staff member or volunteer can make you a cup of tea or coffee.
 Please keep all hot drinks out of the reach of children.

-If your child has a toileting accident, we ask you to clean up, as staff and volunteers can no longer do this.
+If your child has a toileting accident, we ask you to clean up.
 We will provide gloves and cleaning materials.
 Please have a spare set of clothes with you.

-Donations can be made by contactless card reader, not in cash.
+Donations can be made by contactless card reader or via our website, not in cash.